h-yung/naginata-notes/README.md

   - Also, keep track of what each button is actually doing (the delete button of the form vs. the delete button in the nav that showed the form)...
   - Change event listener writing as there are multiples of the button
   - The broader do-somethings event handler may no longer make sense with the individualized button functions.
+- Thinking about rebuild in React and how separate the front end dev can end up feeling in that scenario with additional steps to integrate and relaunch.

 ## Previous states
 "It's a page".
 The skeletal structure of a to-do list that you can't update aside from adding more.
 I used this to test what went wrong with deployment using autodeploy from Github.
 Current/successful deployment is using Heroku CLI.
 My understanding of autodeploy is that pushing to the repo was also pushing to Heroku (and in both cases pushing to main branch).